ray-project/ray/doc/source/cluster/kubernetes/examples/tpu-serve-stable-diffusion.md

 python stable_diffusion_tpu_req.py  --save_pictures
 ```

-* The results of the stable diffusion inference will be saved to a file named diffusion_results.png.
+* The results of the stable diffusion inference are saved to a file named diffusion_results.png.

 ![diffusion_results](../images/diffusion_results.png)